The University of Queensland

 Fees and charges

 The fees that you pay depend on what kind of student you are, when you commenced your program, and the courses in which you enrol.
-Visit UQ’s Future Students website for more information.
+Review undergraduate fees and financial support or visit the program pages on UQ’s Study website for indicative program fees.

 Commonwealth assistance (HELP loans)